alexpearce/home/_posts/tips/2012-04-23-escaping-liquid-tags-in-jekyll.md

 Syntax Highlighting
 -------------------

 [Pygments](http://pygments.org/), the syntax highlighter used by Jekyll, doesn't support Liquid so we can't get pretty markup.
 The syntax highlighting above is due to me using a `<% highlight erb %>` block.
-Because I target `$('code.text)` elements for tag replacements, i.e. `<% highlight text %>` blocks, I needed to use a different lexer to show the ERB tags.
+Because I target `$('code.text')` elements for tag replacements, i.e. `<% highlight text %>` blocks, I needed to use a different lexer to show the ERB tags.

 You *could* target `code.erb` elements instead, but then you lose the use of ERB tags!
 I'm not a fan of Liquid, so I plan on doing as few posts on it as possible, hence I'm happier with ERB support.
 (Plus, any syntax highlighting you did get would only be approximate, and I expect would break down if you had anything but raw Liquid.)